Wrapping Trees with Christmas Lights

 Trunk Wrap Lights for Wrapping Trees

-This innovative style of trunk wrap allows you to wrap multiple trees of varying sizes quickly and easily.
-StretchNet Pro™ tree wraps are designed with a stretchable cord that is woven into these nets, making them expandable from 20 inches x 45 inches up to 45 inches x 45 inches.
-That's wide enough to wrap a tree over 14 inches in diameter, yet it starts out small enough to cover 6" round trunks!
+StretchNet Pro™ tree wraps are designed with a stretchable cord that is woven into the net, making them expandable for wrapping small and large trees.
 Simple loop clasps attach the ends of the net around the tree, making installation incredibly simple.

 Some people love the uniform, grid pattern produced by trunk lights, while others prefer the more subtle variations produced by hand wrapping trees with string lights.
 The photos below show trees that have been wrapping using trunk wrap lights and others wrapped with strings lights.
 The visual differences are evident and worth consideration when choosing how to light up your trees.